ngernest/mica/README.md

 ### Dependencies
 - This repo has been tested with OCaml 5.0.0 on an M1 Mac.
+- To install all dependencies required for local development, run `make install`
 - We recommend having the following libraries installed:
   - `ppxlib`
   - `ppx_jane`